 Enjoy savoury specials like the chicken yakitori or the teriyaki salmon.
 Liven up your evening with Cottonopolis’ top-form entertainment, one of the best restaurants in Manchester central.

 We’re helping the best restaurants in Manchester central deliver the very best customer service.
-Learn more and contact us to find out how a free service can help your restaurant earn more money.
+Learn more and contact us to find out how this service can help your restaurant earn more money.